Loopring/DEX-API-V3/tpls/en/REST_APIS.md

     session = requests.session()
     session.headers.update({
     	'Accept': 'application/json',
       'X-API-KEY': apiKey,
       'X-API-SIG': sig,
     })
     return session
 ```

 ## Response

-Except for network errors, all API will return the `200` HTTP status code and a JSON object representing the actual API result.
-The JSON  contains a `resultInfo` structure that has a `code` field for application-specific status code, and a `data` JSON object that represents API-specific response.
+Except for network errors, all API will return the `200` HTTP status code and the result strucutre in json format.
+However, if an error occurred, besides the `400` HTTP status code, also there is a JSON structure which contains a `resultInfo` structure that has a `code` field for application-specific status code, and a `data` JSON object that represents API-specific response.

 {% include "./common.md" %}